iRootTsar/reggit/README.md

     subdomain: "subdomain name 3"
 ```

+4. Ensure your Brother Printer (QL-810W/810Wc) is properly set up and connected to the same network.
+Prepare your template and transfer it to your printer using Transfer Express.
+The template file should be in .lbx format.

+You can transfer the template by downloading the P-touch Editor 5.x from Brother's official website.

+Note: Template transfer to the printer is currently supported only on Windows.
+MacOS is yet to offer this capability.

+Project Directories:
+- P-Touch contains the objects to be created.
+- Server establishes the TCP socket connection to the printer.
+You can set the printer IP address and specify the number of print copies per request here.
+- .NET within VisitController handles the API call to print.

 ## Run

 All commands to run can be run from project root folder, check package.json in project root folder.